 2. GoHenry

-GoHenry is a popular, feature-rich pocket money app with a parent account, customisable kids’ debit card, and built-in financial education through “Money Missions”.
+GoHenry is one of the best-known pocket money apps in the UK, offering a parent account, customisable kids’ debit card and built-in financial education through “Money Missions”.

-Parents can set pocket money payments, assign tasks, monitor spending, and even add savings or investment features.
-It’s suitable for children from age six through to teens preparing for financial independence.
+Parents can set pocket money payments, assign tasks, monitor spending and add savings goals.
+The app is suitable for children from age six through to teens preparing for more financial independence.

-Cost: From £3.99 per month per child (higher tiers available)
+Cost: From £3.99 per month per child, with higher tiers available

 See our full review of GoHenry